arielf/weight-loss/README.md

 And our sleeping time is our fasting time.

 But it is not enough to fast.
-We also need to channel our body chemistry to break-up excess stored-fat whenever we fast.
+We also need to channel our body chemistry to break-up excess stored-fat while we fast.

 ## Further progress